chankrrn/WRO-FE-YBR/mech/mech_README.md

 ### Camera Plate

-The camera plate holds the camera rigidly and reduces unwanted movement during autonomous operation.
+The camera plate holds the camera rigidly so that its orientation does not change unnecessarily during autonomous operation.

 ### Camera Arm

-The camera arm positions the camera at the required height and angle while maintaining a clear view of the field.
+The camera arm positions the camera at the required height and angle while maintaining a clear view toward the field.

 ### Camera Arm Connector

-The connector links the camera support to the Raspberry Pi / rear structure.

-This distributes the mechanical load and increases rigidity during acceleration, braking and steering.
+The connector links the camera support to the Raspberry Pi / rear structural area.
+This spreads the load into the surrounding chassis and improves rigidity during acceleration, braking and steering.

 ---

-# 8.2 LiDAR and IMU Mount
+## 8.2 LiDAR and IMU Mount

 <table align="center">
   <tr>